influxdata/influxdb-client-csharp/Client/README.md

 For writing data we use [WriteApi](https://github.com/bonitoo-io/influxdb-client-csharp/blob/master/Client/WriteApi.cs#L1) that supports:

-1. writing data points in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_tutorial/)
+1. writing data using [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_tutorial/), Data Point, POCO
 2. use batching for writes
 4. produces events that allow user to be notified and react to this events
     - `WriteSuccessEvent` - published when arrived the success response from Platform server